Create an exam¶

-The changes that you make to the exam content are active straight away, so you can see how your exam looks by clicking on Test Run again.
+The changes that you make to the exam content are active immediately.
+You can see how your exam looks by clicking on Test Run again.

 Publish your exam¶

-Once you’re happy with your exam, why not publish it the public database, so others can use it?
-Before you can publish an exam, you must fill out its metadata fields so others can find it easily:
+Once you’re happy with your exam, why not publish it the public database so others can use it?
+Before you can publish an exam, you must fill out the metadata fields so others can find it easily: